Methodology

 No seasonal adjustment.
 Duration-based calculations use linear scaling rather than seasonal adjustment.
 The model does not capture monthly variation in commodity flows or periodic vessel traffic patterns.

 Coverage gaps at thin bilateral flows.
 Some commodity-corridor pairs with limited bilateral data coverage are excluded from the dependency matrix.
-The 89.6% coverage rate reflects value-weighted coverage — smaller flows by value are disproportionately underrepresented.
+The 87.2% coverage rate (model v0.2) reflects value-weighted coverage; smaller flows by value are disproportionately underrepresented.

 Land-based and pipeline flows excluded.
 The model does not distinguish transport mode within bilateral trade data.
 Flows that are primarily overland or pipeline-routed are excluded where corridor assignment is ambiguous, but the exclusion is not exhaustive.